SwapnilChand/think/README.md

 ## Challenges you faced
-* Using Github and Git was the biggest challenge
+* Using Github and Git was the biggest challenge.
+* Android Studio was very challenging too.

 ## Future Improvements
 * A lot of improvements and changes will be coming soon.
 So ,stay tuned ;).